 Although psychedelics (except for ketamine) are non-addictive substances, we can still fall into the trap of using them as yet another method of distraction or escapism.

 I think it’s worth mentioning that anything and everything can be used as a method of distraction or spiritual bypassing.
-People use reading self-help books, ice cream, TV, coffee, smoking, or even mediation as another kind of escapism away from what they are feeling.
+People use reading self-help books, eating ice cream, watching TV, drinking coffee, smoking tobacco, or even mediation as another kind of escapism, in an attempt to move away from what they are feeling.

 Psychedelics are weird, fascinating, and bizarre and can offer us pretty lights and sparkly visuals.
 This makes them much more interesting than everyday distractions like TV or coffee.
-It’s easy to fall into the trap of using psychedelics as another method of moving away from, rather than closer to, having a direct experience with reality.
+That’s why it’s easy to fall into the trap of using psychedelics as another method of moving away from, rather than closer to, having a direct experience with reality.